Kernix13/pre-code-formatter/README.md

 JavaScript: `js/script.js` is for `index.html`, `js/dark.js` is for `dark.html`, `js/light.js` is for `light.html`

-`js/script.js`: I use `textContent` to output the `span` tags to the DOM, but in that `forEach` I also have `innerHTML` commented out.
+`js/script.js`: I use `textContent` to output the `code` tags to the DOM, but in that `forEach` I also have `innerHTML` commented out.
 Turn that one on to see the coloring for your code to make sure it looks good.
 That method is really helpful!

 ## RegEx and languages and color

-I am using regualr expressions to wrap parts of a language in span tags with a color class.
+I am using regualr expressions to wrap parts of a language in code tags with a color class.
 Here is a list of the languages I will be covering and ones I am done:

 - [x] HTML
 - [x] CSS (_except HTML selectors AND Classes_)